pierre-haessig/convex-storage-loss/Literature_review.md

 “Energy storage operation for voltage control in distribution networks: A receding horizon approach”

-cited by (Chen 2020 ToSG) as the source explaining the nonconvexity of the complementarity constraint.
+Cited by (Chen 2020 ToSG) as the source explaining the nonconvexity of the complementarity constraint.

 - lossless storage model (eq 4,6)